-- Court identification, ticket prefix, and ticket numbers, in case you want to pay online.
+- Court identification, traffic ticket prefix, and ticket numbers, in case you want to pay your ticket online.

-- Complaint number, in case you want to pay by mail.
+- Complaint number, in case you want to pay your ticket fines by mail.

-NOTE: Some violations require court appearances.
-Ask the clerk at your municipal court whether your ticket indicates you must appear in court.
+NOTE: Some traffic violations require court appearances.
+Ask the clerk at your municipal court whether your traffic ticket indicates you must appear in court.

-- Plead guilty and pay the fine.
+- Plead "guilty" and pay the ticket fine.
 This also means taking on any related penalties, and possibly experiencing an increase in auto insurance rates.

-- Plead not guilty and fight the ticket in court.
+- Plead "not guilty" and fight the traffic ticket in court.

-NOTE: Regardless of how you plan to plead, some violations require court appearances.
+NOTE: Regardless of how you plan to plead, some traffic violations require court appearances.